almealumanlan17/700P-PORTFOLIO/lab-task/midterm/lab1/README.md

 email_template = """Dear %s, I hope this email find you well.
 I wanted to reach out and say hello.
-I hope you are doing well and enjoring your day.
+I hope you are doing well and enjoying your day.
-It's been a while since we last spoke, and I wanted to cath up with you.
+It's been a while since we last spoke, and I wanted to catch up with you.
 Let's plan to meet up soon and have a great time together!
 Subject: %s
 Sender: %s
 Version: %.1f
-Discount: %.2f%
+Discount: %.2f%%
 Status: %s
 Code: %s
 Location: %s